 In the summer of 2017, journalists Jia Tolentino, Diana Moskovitz and I were all in Norristown, PA (for The New Yorker, Jezebel and Death and Taxes, respectively), along with dozens of our colleagues from all over the world who were likewise covering the first trial of Bill Cosby on charges of sexual assault against Andrea Constand.

-You may recall that he got off, that first time.
+He got off, that first time.
 But they nailed that garbagio in a retrial just a few months later!
 Cosby is currently in Pennsylvania’s SCI Phoenix state prison, where he is allegedly dispensing medical advice to fellow inmates in the guise of Dr. Cliff Huxtable.

 The three of us got together on the phone recently to reminisce, to talk about the aftermath of the Cosby case, and to seek perspective on #MeToo and the role of media in these critical times, when the Fourth Estate is under open attack by the First.